Free boundary regularity for semilinear variational problems with a topological constraint: Regularity and structure of the free boundary

 is Lipschitz in $B_r(x_0)$ and satisfies, in the sense of distributions, the equation

-for some non-negative Radon measure $\mu_1$. \end{lemma} \begin{proof} As usual, we may assume without loss of generality that $x_0=0$.
+for some non-negative Radon measure $\mu_1$. \end{lemma} \begin{proof}[Proof of Lemma \ref{lemma restriction subsol}] As usual, we may assume without loss of generality that $x_0=0$.
 In virtue of the Lipschitz regularity of $v$ proved in Theorem \ref{thm:holder reg for crit points}, we immediately have that $v_1$ is also Lipschitz continuous.